faizshukri/humantracking/README.md

  - The detection will be precise for black and white video only.
 And not always work in Color video.
  - Navigation sometimes not correct.

-Minimum Requirement ( as i'm developing this project)
+Minimum Requirement
 -----------
+These are the version when  i'm developing this project
-Nokia Qt 4.7
+ - Nokia Qt 4.7
-OpenCV 2.3
+ - OpenCV 2.3
-MinGW Compiler Version 0.4 Alpha 1
+ - MinGW Compiler Version 0.4 Alpha 1

 Authors
 -----------
-Developer: Faiz Shukri
+ - Developer: Faiz Shukri
-Version: 1.0
+ - Version: 1.0
-Release Date: 02/01/2012
+ - Release Date: 02/01/2012

 Licensing/Legal
 -----------